Updated: Nov 8

 Unfortunately today, in the realm of vaccines, the universities, hospitals, manufacturers and government health agencies contribute to this incredibly poor quality of research.
 These institutions actually believe that real comparisons of real long term health outcomes, between vaccinated and never vaccinated populations, are completely unnecessary.
 NOTHING could be further from the truth.

-CONTINUE to the next article: Ch6: Part 5
+CONTINUE to the next article: Ch6: Article 5

 Article Sources Here